zdharma-continuum/zinit/README.md

 zplugin ice from"gh-r" as"program" mv"docker* -> docker-compose" bpick"*linux*"
 zplugin load docker/compose

-# Vim repository on Github – a typical source code that needs compilation – Zplugin
+# Vim repository on GitHub – a typical source code that needs compilation – Zplugin
 # can manage it for you if you like, run `./configure` and other `make`, etc. stuff.
 # Ice-mod `pick` selects a binary program to add to $PATH.
 You could also install the
 # package under the path $ZPFX, see: http://zdharma.org/zplugin/wiki/Compiling-programs